stackbuilders/sb-debian-base/README.md

     - You need to define {{ hostname }}
 - Set hostname in the inventory
     - You need to define {{ inventory_hostname }}
-- Set time zone and enable NTP using systemd-timesyncd
+- Set time zone
+- Enable NTP using systemd-timesyncd
 - Enable UFW
 - Open general ports ( e.g. ssh port, http port)
     - You need to define {{ ports }}